-• If you leave the key in the ignition switch, someone could start the engine.

-• Accidental starting of the engine could seriously injure you or other bystanders.
+If you leave the key in the ignition switch, someone could accidently start the engine and seriously injure you or other bystanders.

-• Remove the key from the ignition switch and pull the wire(s) off the spark plug(s) before you do any maintenance.
-Also push the wire(s) aside so it does not accidentally contact the spark plug(s).
+Remove the key from the ignition and disconnect the wire from the spark plug before you do any maintenance.
+Set the wire aside so that it does not accidentally contact the spark plug.